martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

-If the TLS certificate does not contain the new origin, but the server has advertised support for HTTP-layer certificates (see {{setting}}, the client MAY also send a `CERTIFICATE_REQUEST` frame {{http-cert-request}} on stream zero requesting a certificate for the desired origin.
-A client MAY send multiple concurrent `CERTIFICATE_REQUEST` frames for different origins.
-The server responds to each with a series of `CERTIFICATE` frames containing the relevant certificate chain, if it possesses such a certificate.
+If the TLS certificate does not contain the new origin, but the server has advertised support for HTTP-layer certificates (see {{setting}}, the client MAY also send a `CERTIFICATE_REQUEST` frame {{http-cert-request}} on stream zero describing the desired origin, followed by a `CERTIFICATE_REQUIRED` frame {{http-cert-required}} on an idle stream.
+The stream represents a pending request to that origin which is blocked until a valid cert is processed.

+The server responds with a `USE_CERTIFICATE` frame
+{{http-use-certificate}}, referencing a series of `CERTIFICATE` and `CERTIFICATE_PROOF` frames containing the relevant certificate chain, if it possesses such a certificate.
 If not, the server responds with an empty `CERTIFICATE` frame.

-In this case, or if the server has not advertised support for HTTP-layer certificates, the client MUST NOT send any requests for resources in that origin on the current connection.
+In this case, or if the server has not advertised support for HTTP-layer certificates, the client MUST NOT send any requests for resources in that origin on the current connection and SHOULD send a RST_STREAM on the stream used for the request.

 ## Server announcement of additional certificates